[LUM#20] A New Lease on Life for Urban Renewal

 While the benefits of physical activity are widely recognized, it’s not always easy to put theory into practice.
 Especially when moving around means getting out of breath.
 How can we encourage patients with respiratory conditions to combat a sedentary lifestyle?
 At the University of Montpellier and Montpellier University Hospital, they’re turning to digital technology.

-Through the m-Rehab research program, the specialist offers patients with chronic obstructive pulmonary disease (COPD) and sleep apnea a digital telerehabilitation solution tailored to their home environment.
+Through the m-Rehab research program, the specialist offers patients with chronic obstructive pulmonary disease (COPD) and sleep apnea a digital telerehabilitation solution they can use in their own homes.
 “This is a groundbreaking app and website designed to support patients in collaboration with their healthcare team to adopt behaviors that promote their health, explains Maurice Hayot.

 The doctor and his team have launched two randomized controlled clinical trials, in which 90% of patients have now been enrolled, including 200 patients with COPD and 180 with obstructive sleep apnea-hypopnea syndrome.
 “COPD causes shortness of breath, which can make physical exertion more difficult, so naturally some patients tend to limit their physical activity.
 Similarly, sleep apnea can cause drowsiness and fatigue, which discourage physical exertion, explains Maurice Hayot.